Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How is asset-based lending different from a secured business loan?

-While asset-based lending and secured business loans are similar, they differ by how lenders determine your loan amount.
-Asset-based lending determines loan amounts based on the value of what your business owns, such as accounts receivables or real estate.
+An asset-based loan or line of credit is a type of secured financing.
+Asset-based lending determines loan amounts based on the value of what your business owns and is willing to offer as security, such as accounts receivables or real estate.

-Secured business loans are typically backed by one specific asset like a piece of equipment or vehicle stated in the terms.
-Often, businesses use the funds from a secured business loan to purchase the asset it’s using as collateral.
+While a simple secured business loan is typically backed by one specific asset like a piece of equipment or vehicle stated in the terms, an asset-based loan would likely use several.
+Often, businesses use the funds from a simple secured business loan to purchase the asset it’s using as collateral.
 For example, if a restaurant took out an equipment loan to buy an industrial dough mixer, it’d use the dough mixer as collateral for the loan.

 Asset-based financing vs. factoring